intel/kubernetes-qat-envoy/README.md

     # docker image build -t loadimpact/k6:custom -f Dockerfile .
     $ cd ..

-Run the benchmark (note that you can select the cipher suite by editing `tests/k6-testing-config.js` file):
+Edit the `tests/k6-testing-config.js` file.
+Set the NodePort value to the URL.
+Note that you can select the cipher suite in the configuration file too.
+Then run the benchmark:

     # docker run --net=host -i loadimpact/k6:custom run --vus 10 --duration 30s -< tests/k6-testing-config.js

 To run benchmarks against non-accelerated setup apply this deployment config:

     $ kubectl apply -f deployments/nginx-behind-envoy-deployment-no-qat.yaml

-In the other terminal window, restart the Kubernetes port forwarding:

-    $ kubectl port-forward deployment/nginx-behind-envoy 9000:9000 &> /dev/null

 Wait until the new non-accelerated pod is running and run the same benchmark again.